 We collect personal information from you and use such information when the law allows us to, most commonly where it is necessary for our legitimate interests (including for the purposes of administering our scholarship award application process, identifying you and managing any accounts you hold with us), where we need to comply with a legal or regulatory obligation and notifying you of changes to the website (including this policy).

 We will only use your personal information for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
 If you wish to get an explanation as to how the processing for the new purpose is compatible with the original purpose, please contact us using the details above.
 If we need to use your personal information for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.
 Please note that we may process your personal information without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.

 If you agree to the same (either as part of the application process or otherwise in writing), we may periodically send promotional emails about the scholarship or other information which we think you may find interesting using the email address which you have provided.
 If you have consented to receive such marketing from us, you can opt out at any time (see further below).

-In addition to the above, we may disclose your personal information to our agents and service providers, third parties to whom we may choose to transfer our assets and law enforcement agencies in connection with any investigation to help prevent unlawful activity.
+In addition to the above, we may disclose your personal information to your nominated referees, to our agents and service providers, to third parties to whom we may choose to transfer our assets and to law enforcement agencies in connection with any investigation to help prevent unlawful activity.